slatedocs/slate/source/includes/acts/get_api.md

 ### 10. Facility Attribute Table

 All data from the Facility Attribute table will be returned from the endpoint below.
-You can optionally fetch specific data by including the facility attribute ids, facility names, emission type ids, facility type ids, facility attribute and last modified end date.
+You can optionally fetch specific data by including the facility attribute Ids, facility names, emission type Ids, facility type Ids, facility attribute and last modified end date.
 The facility attribute endpoint supports pagination.

 > Example Request